Schedule a

 Not Collecting Evidence

-• The standard of care: For auto collisions, this is the standard you follow to keep other drivers safe, including not speeding, not driving while intoxicated, and generally following the rules of the road.
+- The standard of care: For auto collisions, this is the standard you follow to keep other drivers safe, including not speeding, not driving while intoxicated, and generally following the rules of the road.

-• Breach of care: When a driver fails to comply with the expected duty of care, they are said to have breached it.
+- Breach of care: When a driver fails to comply with the expected duty of care, they are said to have breached it.

-• Causation: While speeding is illegal, it does not immediately make someone liable for your accident.
+- Causation: While speeding is illegal, it does not immediately make someone liable for your accident.
 Their breach must directly cause or be linked to your accident.

-• Damages: The resulting damages to your property and your injuries leave the at-fault party eligible to be held liable.
+- Damages: The resulting damages to your property and your injuries leave the at-fault party eligible to be held liable.

 Negligence is demonstrated to the court through evidence.
 Common examples of evidence used in a whiplash injury claim can be traffic camera footage, police reports, detailed medical records, eyewitness accounts, and professional testimony.
+Car accident cases often rely heavily on this documentation to establish fault and damages.

 Not Filing on Time

 The statute of limitations in Florida for auto collision accidents is currently two years.
-This means you have two years from the date of the accident to have filed a claim with all of the correct documentation.
+This means you have two years from the date of the accident to file a claim with all of the correct documentation.
 While this seems like a long time, it’s easy to miss the deadline due to injury and unawareness of the state-imposed requirements.

 Similar to not filing on time, many victims will manage to file on time but not include all necessary documentation and end up with a small settlement offer from the insurance company.
 This can be for various reasons, most commonly including inadequate proof of the extent of injury, the insurance company identifying something as a preexisting condition, and the inability to detail the full cost of an ongoing injury or treatment.